 But no matter how popular your TikTok account is, it won’t compare to the impact of one of your songs becoming the soundtrack of a popular TikTok trend or challenge.
 Which brings us to the second strategy you can choose to take advantage of TikTok’s viral nature and massive audience.

 Even if standing out from the crowd in TikTok challenges becomes more complicated every day, the principle to achieve it always remains the same.
-It just takes a good idea, a catchy song – or rather, a catchy moment – and a few well-chosen influencers to get the ball rolling.
+It just takes a good idea, a catchy song – or rather, a catchy moment – and a few well-chosen influencers to get the ball rolling- think of it as an influencer campaign.
 But let’s take it one step at a time.
 Here’s our guide to starting a TikTok challenge.

 First of all, we must remember the following point: TikTok is a unique platform, with a unique sense of content.
 So if you are considering integrating the platform into your marketing strategy, the best advice we can give is to go spend some time on the platform yourself.
 Try to understand what content is popular and why.